react-prime/react-prime/README.md

 `$ npm run build` (runs clean, build:client, build:server from the npm scripts with NODE_ENV=production).

+## Deployment
+Make sure all modules are installed:
+`$ npm install`

+For deployment you have to create a bundle for production.
+This will create a `/dist` folder with seperate bundles for the client and the server.
+`$ npm run build`

+Run the server file to start server:
+`$ npm run server`

+For production I recommend to use [PM2](http://pm2.keymetrics.io/) to run the server with advanced process management.

 ## Development Workflow
 ### Components
 The components are separated in `Modules` and `Common`.
 Modules are bundled components which depend on each other.
 Common components are components that are self-contained and can be used through the entire app.